 Using Open API

-The API is located under the org.jetbrains.mps.openapi package and is divided into five sub-packages:
+The API is located under the org.jetbrains.mps.openapi package and is divided into several sub-packages:

 - language - provides a set of interfaces to gain access to compiled languages and inspect their structure